eclipse-glsp/glsp-website-source/content/documentation/sourceModel/content.md

       final YourModel model = modelState.getModel();
       // get the information to know where to store your model final String uri = action.getFileUri().get();

       try {
          // store your model
       } catch (IOException e) {
          LOG.error(e);
-         throw new GLSPServerException("An error occured while saving the model.", e);
+         throw new GLSPServerException("An error occurred while saving the model.", e);
       }
    }